laulin/Amiga600-keyboard-adapter/README.md

 # Current status

-Currently, you can find source code need to control port expander via raw spi.
-It is also usable to implement in arduino micro.

-Next step is to get an arduino micro to enable usb.
+Currently, you can use the keyboard on USB.
+Some keys need to be fixed for a perfect stuff.

 # Thanks